-Bola Oyedijo ’92, Alumni Foundation vice president, is launching a fund to support Black and Latino students at Brooklyn Tech and calling on all alumni to join her in supporting it.
+Bola Oyedijo ’92, Alumni Foundation vice president, has launched a fund to support Black and Latino students at Brooklyn Tech and calling on all alumni to join her in supporting it.

 “I want current Brooklyn Tech Black and Latino students to feel connected to and supported by alumni," Ms. Oyedijo said.
 “It is no secret that the Black and Latino student population of Brooklyn Tech is a small fraction of what it was in the 1980s and ’90s.”

 Black and Latino students, she said, “do not feel the alumni connection nor are they aware of the many thousands of Black and Latino alumni who came before them.”